avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

 value will be used if the option is not present in the configuration file.
 This means that you can have a very small configuration file or even an empty one.

-This is a very basic use of how to configure options inside your plugin.
+This is a very basic example of how to configure options inside your plugin.

 Adding command-line options
 ---------------------------